JulianaZambon/dinfWebsite/README.md

-# Site Pessoal
+# Personal website
-Site pessoal, hospedado no Departamento de Informática da Universidade Federal do Paraná.
+Personal website, hosted on the Department of Informatics at the Federal University of Paraná.